n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.metabase.md

 # Metabase

-The Metabase node allows you to automate work in Metabase, and integrate Metabase with other applications. n8n has built-in support for a wide range of Metabase features, including adding, and getting alerts, databases, metrics, and questions.
+Use the Metabase node to automate work in Metabase, and integrate Metabase with other applications. n8n has built-in support for a wide range of Metabase features, including adding, and getting alerts, databases, metrics, and questions.

 On this page, you'll find a list of operations the Metabase node supports and links to more resources.